shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-maya.md

 ## Maya Project Management

 Whenever the {% include product %} engine for Maya starts, it will set the Maya Project to point at a location defined in the settings for this engine.
 This means that the Project may also change when a new file is opened.
 The details relating to how the maya project is set based on a file can be configured in the configuration file, using the template system.

-## Supported Application Versions

-This item has been tested and is known to be working on the following application versions: 2014-2022.
-Please note that it is perfectly possible, even likely, that it will work with more recent releases, however it has not yet been formally tested with these versions.

 ## Installation and Updates